 More projects like this are anticipated in the future.
 If you are interested in a custom software solution for pharmaceuticals or biotech facilities, including pharmacy inventory and documentation management, medical drug shipping, and delivery tracking, please make sure to contact us at TATEEDA GLOBAL for a free consultation.

 Robotics to Automate Hospital Workflows

-In 2021, startups worldwide will invest more than $400 million in the development of AI projects, including different kinds of robotic systems, potentially allowing them to cut the cost of hiring qualified hospital staff.
+In 2023, startups worldwide will invest hundreds of millions in the development of AI projects, including different kinds of robotic systems, potentially allowing them to cut the cost of hiring qualified hospital staff.

 When realizing these ambitious plans, innovative companies should not forget about the limitations the medical community exerts on AI-driven software, its capabilities, and applications.
 There is limitless potential for using robotic helpers and automated systems in modern medicine: hygiene, surgery, remote diagnostics, etc., but the welfare of medical professionals and successful treatment of patients remain the utmost priorities of the healthcare system.